AmazonBasics Expandable Softsided 29 Review

 Our Analysis and Test Results

-The AmazonBasics Expandable Softsided suitcase is a generic four-wheel checked luggage that offers ample storage at a high price.
-As one of the most inexpensive suitcases we've come across, we were surprised and impressed by its decent (though less than premium) performance.
-If you're seeking a bag for traveling just a couple of times a year, this low priced option is a good choice.
+The AmazonBasics Expandable is a generic four-wheel suitcase that offers ample storage at a very low price.
+As one of the most inexpensive suitcases we've come across, we were surprised and impressed by its decent performance.
+If you're seeking a bag for traveling just a couple of times a year, this low-priced option is a good choice.
 Just be prepared to deal with what you'd expect from an inexpensive piece of luggage.

 Storage & Organization

-However, the fatal flaw of the Expandable Softsided is that it tips over when these front compartments are packed with too many heavy items.
-The wheels are not balanced properly under the weight of the case, which becomes a massive pain in regards to transport.
+The fatal flaw of the Expandable Softsided is that it tips over if you pack the front compartments with too many heavy items, which is really easy to do.
+The wheels are not balanced properly under the weight of the case, which becomes a massive pain as you travel.

 Ease of Transport

-Another thing we appreciate about this bag are the two mega comfortable handles that make lifting it a lot more effortless than it looks.
-What we don't like is that the Expandable tends to tip over if not packed strategically.
-Several times we packed this case without putting anything in the front.
-It was able to stand up just fine and maintain its weight over the wheels.
-However, if we packed the front pockets with too much weight, the case would tip over when left to stand on its own.
-This is a huge problem while waiting in lines or if you need to be able to walk away from your suitcase.
+Another thing we appreciate about this bag is the three mega comfortable handles that make lifting it more effortless than you would guess.
+Again though, the Expandable does tip over if not packed strategically.
+Several times we packed it without putting anything in the front, and it was great, maintaining its weight over the wheels and never falling over.
+If we packed the front pockets with too much gear, though, the case tipped right over whenever we let it go.
+This is incredibly annoying.

-At 11 lbs, this is a pretty lightweight suitcase.
-Lifting it and rolling it around is easy.
-There are lighter cases out there, but you'd be hard-pressed to find one that offers the same amount of storage for the weight.
+At 10 pounds, this is a lightweight suitcase, especially considering how much volume you're getting.
+This makes it easier to lift and roll around.
+There are lighter cases out there, but you'd be hard-pressed to find one that offers the same amount of storage.

-Despite some major design flaws, this is a low-priced suitcase that offers ample volume for packing.
-While the bag tipping is a fatal flaw for some, others might be willing to deal with this by not putting heavy items in the front pockets.
+Despite some major design flaws, this is a low-priced suitcase that offers ample packing volume.
+While the tipping issue is a fatal flaw for some, others might be willing to deal with this by simply not putting heavy items in the front pockets.
 We're not sure how long this bag will last, but it's a great option for those who need an inexpensive piece of luggage that will work fine for traveling just a few times each year.

-The AmazonBasics Expandable Softsided is a great option for deal-seekers looking for a piece of checked luggage they can use a few times a year.
-This is a classic case of "you get what you pay for," but sometimes that's all you need.
-It features cheaper construction but integrates some pieces that seem relatively durable.
-While it's not perfect, it's certainly one of the best deals we've seen yet, mostly because of the larger double-axle wheel construction that offers good reliability.
+The AmazonBasics Expandable Softsided is a reasonable option for deal-seekers that fly a few times a year.
+You do indeed get what you pay for, but sometimes that's all you need.
+This bag features cheaper construction but integrates some pieces that seem relatively durable.
+While it's not perfect, it's certainly one of the best deals we've seen yet, mostly because of the larger double-axle wheel construction that keeps it rolling so smoothly.